BINGE WORTHY SHOWS

 6. Miss Fisher Mysteries

-This series is set in Australia in the roaring ‘20s, just after World War I, and centers on the adventures of gorgeous flapper extraordinaire Phryne Fisher.
-As the title character, Phryne returns to Australia from Europe with a free spirit and just enough family money to get her in trouble.
-She happens into the mysterious death of her cousin’s husband, and decides she likes the life of an accidental detective, and fully embraces the sleuth life.
+This series is set in Australia in the roaring ‘20s, just after World War I, and centers on the adventures of gorgeous flapper extraordinaire Phryne Fisher as she returns to Australia with a free spirit and just enough family money to get her in trouble.
+She becomes involved in the mysterious death of her cousin’s husband, and decides she likes being an accidental detective, and fully embraces the sleuth life.

 Miss Fisher wears fabulous clothes, lives in a fabulous house, drives a fabulous car, and lives a generally fabulous life.
-Along the way, she collects people and charms everyone along the way.
-She’s an advocate for women’s rights, a supporter of worker’s rights, and vocal about welfare reform through both financial and actual means.
+She collects people and charms everyone along the way.
+She’s a staunch advocate for women’s rights, a supporter of worker’s rights, and vocal about welfare reform.

-This has a great supporting cast from love interest police detective Jack Robinson, companion and assistant Dorothy “Dot” Williams, and prim and proper society matron Aunt Prudence, to Mr. Butler, Hugh, Burt, Cec, Mac, and Jane, and the mysteries are extremely well written.
-It’s one of my favorite series, ever, and even though it was cancelled in 2015 after 34 episodes making up three seasons, word is they’re gearing up to film a new trilogy of Miss Fisher movies in 2018.
+This has a great supporting cast from potential love interest police detective Jack Robinson, companion and assistant Dorothy “Dot” Williams, and prim and proper society matron Aunt Prudence, to Mr. Butler, Jack’s protege Constable Hugh Collins, Burt, Cec, Mac, and Jane, and the mysteries are extremely well written.
+It’s one of my favorite series, and even though it was cancelled in 2015 after 34 episodes making up three seasons, and the special movie Miss Fisher and the Crypt of Tears came out in 2020.

 Season 1 had 13 episodes approximate an hour long each, without commercials, as does Season 2.
 The final season, only has eight, but wraps things up, nicely, while still leaving the door open for future shows.